The Price of Money: A Largo Winch Adventure

-The Price of Money: A Largo Winch Adventure (also known as Largo Winch 3 and released in French as Largo Winch : Le Prix de l'argent) is a 2024 action thriller film directed by Olivier Masset-Depasse and written by Giordano Gederlini and Domenico La Porta.
-Just like its predecessors, the film is based on the Belgian comic of the same title.
-It serves as the sequel to Largo Winch II and is the third installment in the Largo Winch film series.
-Tomer Sisley reprised his role as the film's title character, with James Franco starring as the main antagonist.

-The Price of Money was released by O'Brother Distribution and Pan Distribution on July 31, 2024, in France, August 7, 2024, in Belgium, and August 28, 2024, in Russia and Kuwait.
-The film had a budget of $17 million but only grossed $3.8 million worldwide.
+The Price of Money: A Largo Winch Adventure (French: Largo Winch: Le Prix de l’argent) is a 2024 French action thriller film directed by Olivier Masset-Depasse and written by Giordano Gederlini and Domenico La Porta.
+The film was developed under the working title Largo Winch 3.
+It is the third installment in the Largo Winch film series, serving as a sequel to Largo Winch II (2011), and is based on the Belgian comic series of the same name by Jean Van Hamme and Philippe Francq.
+It stars Tomer Sisley as billionaire adventurer Largo Winch, reprising his role from the previous films, and James Franco as the main antagonist.
+The plot follows Winch as he searches for his kidnapped son while confronting a business conspiracy that threatens to destroy him.
+The Price of Money was released theatrically by O’Brother Distribution and Pan Distribution on 31 July 2024 in France, followed by releases in Belgium on 7 August 2024, and in Russia and Kuwait on 28 August 2024.